 Of course, as the series is still running, it can still introduce new canon immigrants, and that brings me to Wyrm!

 Wyrm is a mutant that originated as a group of worms that came across a broken canister of mutagen (the same canister as the Turtles?
 Who can say) and developed a hive mind and the ability to form into a body.
-You can't quite tell from the picture, but Wyrm is an updated version of this character from Teenage Mutant Ninja Turtles Adventures #10 (May 1990):
+He first appeared in Teenage Mutant Ninja Turtles Universe #6 (January 2017), and you can't quite tell from the picture, but Wyrm is an updated version of this character from Teenage Mutant Ninja Turtles Adventures #10 (May 1990):